Section 1: South End

 Garden Area #25 Canine Vista

-About: This recently restored garden overlooks Carleton Court Dog Park and incorporates a weaving pea stone path to a sitting area under two mature dog woods.
+About: This garden overlooks Carleton Court Dog Park and incorporates a weaving pea stone path to a sitting area under two mature dog woods.
 This perennial garden contains many species of plants and flowers that bring interesting leaf textures, different flowering times, and varying foliage colors many months of the year.

 Volunteer(s): Doug G.